 Hello

-R4034: A DEVICE SHOULD sign a Hello SOAP ENVELOPE.

-One or more CLIENTs may respond to the Hello SOAP ENVELOPE and associate with the DEVICE.

 R4035: If a DEVICE has multiple credentials, it SHOULD send separate Hello SOAP ENVELOPEs using different credentials to sign each.

 Resolve

-R4036: A Device MUST NOT send a Resolve Match SOAP ENVELOPE if any of the following are true: (a) the DEVICE is outside the local subnet of the CLIENT, and the Resolve SOAP ENVELOPE was sent using the multicast binding as defined in WS-Discovery section 2.4, or (b) the DEVICE does not support the indicated CLIENT Security Protocols and Credentials.
+R4036: A Device MUST NOT send a Resolve Match SOAP ENVELOPE if the DEVICE is outside the local subnet of the CLIENT, and the Resolve SOAP ENVELOPE was sent using the multicast binding as defined in WS-Discovery section 2.4

 R4066: A CLIENT MUST discard a Resolve Match SOAP ENVELOPE if it is received MATCH_TIMEOUT seconds or more later than the last corresponding Resolve SOAP ENVELOPE was sent.

 Bye

-R4037: A DEVICE SHOULD sign a Bye SOAP ENVELOPE.

 R4038: If a DEVICE has different credentials applicable to multiple CLIENTs, it SHOULD send separate Bye SOAP ENVELOPEs with the credentials for each of the previously associated CLIENTs.

 Authentication

 The authentication step that follows discovery verifies the credentials of the DEVICE and CLIENT in a secure manner.
-In addition to verifying the credentials, a session key is established in the authentication handshake.
 Credentials may be cached on the DEVICE and/or CLIENT to simplify subsequent authentications.
-The CLIENT invokes the authentication process using the protocols and credentials indicated in the DEVICE policy assertions conveyed during the discovery phase.

 Transport Layer Security (TLS)